 5. Rau Ram – A Vietnamese Substitute For Cilantro

 Other names of Vietnamese coriander are rau ram, Vietnamese mint, Vietnamese cilantro, or laksa.
 It is identified with Vietnamese cuisines such as spring rolls, pho, or salads.

 It is also widely used in other Southeast Asian cuisines.
 It appears in Malaysian laksa soup, or Cambodian soups, stews, salads, and naem (Cambodian summer rolls).
-Laos people also eat its leaves with raw beef larb.
+In the culinary world of Laos, the locals also eat its leaves with raw beef larb.